Clones, Co. Monaghan

-The only part of the building to survive was the fever hospital which continued in use until 1966.
+The Clones workhouse, together with the other three in the county, was closed on 1 April 1921.
+The only part of the buildings to survive was the fever hospital which continued in use until 1966.
 It subsequently became a veterinary unit for a meat processing company.

 Note: many repositories impose a closure period of up to 100 years for records identifying individuals.